leangjia/blender_docs/manual/glossary/index.rst

       The distance required by a lens to focus collimated light.
       Defines the magnification power of a lens.
 Also see :term:`Field of View <Field of View>`.

+   Forward Kinematics
+      The process of determining the movement of interconnected segments or bones of a body or model in the order from the parent bones to the child bones.
+      Using forward kinematics on a hierarchically structured object, you can move the upper arm then the lower arm and hand go along with the movement.
+      Without Forward kinematics the lower arm and hand would discontent from upper arm and would move independently in space.

+      See also :term:`Inverse Kinematics`.

    Frame Types
       In video compression, a frame can be compressed by several different algorithms.
       These algorithms are known as *picture types* or *frame types*